A women possibly working from home engrossed in her thoughts.

 FHA Guidelines

-Before getting into compensating factors, we should go over some of the basic guidelines for getting an FHA loan.
+Before getting into compensating factors, you should know some of the basic guidelines for getting an FHA loan.
 You need a median credit score of at least 500.
-To qualify with a score that’s this low, you need a 10% down payment or equity amount.
+But, to qualify with a score that low, you need a 10% down payment or equity amount.

 However, it’s worth noting that lenders set their own policies.
 Most lenders, including Rocket Mortgage®, require 3.5% down with a 580 FICO® Score.